andyhot/tapestwitter/README.markdown

 * JPA (with Hibernate implementation)
 * HSQL
 * Unitils
+* jquery (use tap-5.2 branch of tapestry5-clientresources and tapestry5-jquery)

 ### Authors ###

 This demo application has been written by :